Can You Wear One Earbud While Driving?

 Risks of Driving With One Earbud In

-One earbud might not block sound entirely, but it still hardly affect your ability to hear:
+One earbud might not block sound entirely, but it still hardly affects your ability to hear:

 • Emergency vehicle sirens